-Hand sanitiser will be available at the entrance to our gallery and at regular intervals, for you to use.
+Hand sanitiser will be available at the entrance to our museum and at regular intervals, for you to use.
 You will be asked by our staff to use hand sanitiser on arrival.
 If you prefer to use your own hand sanitiser please ensure you show it to our staff on arrival.

-The frequency of our cleaning throughout our gallery has been increased, including toilets and other facilities.
+The frequency of our cleaning throughout our museum has been increased, including toilets and other facilities.
 Sites will be cleaned thoroughly before opening and at regular intervals during the day.
 Toilets will be cleaned hourly.
 We have tried to minimise the need to touch surfaces, however where this is not possible please follow any guidance and signage.

 Protection for our staff